 Clean Lines and Geometric Shapes

 Straight lines and right angles are essential to mid-century modern architecture.
-Although many modern ranch-style homes feature gabled roofs or asymmetrical facades, most mid-century modern homes have low, flat roofs with straight lines.
+Although many modern ranch-style homes feature gabled roofs or asymmetrical exteriors, most mid-century modern homes have flat roofs with straight lines.

 Nature and lifestyle were emphasized in the original mid-century modern homes, so they were built with floor-to-ceiling windows with views of the yard, sliding glass doors, and many access points to the outdoors.